ibm-cloud-docs/openwhisk/cli_install.md

 ### Command syntax
 {: #cli_syntax}

-All of the command options and arguments for commands in the Cloud Functions CLI plug-in are the same as the options for the [OpenWhisk stand-alone CLI](https://github.com/apache/openwhisk-cli){: external} with the following differences.
+All the command options and arguments for commands in the Cloud Functions CLI plug-in are the same as the options for the [OpenWhisk stand-alone CLI](https://github.com/apache/openwhisk-cli){: external} with the following differences.
 {: shortdesc}

 * The {{site.data.keyword.openwhisk}} plug-in automatically utilizes your current login and target information.